Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

 The description clearly states the tool's purpose: 'Point VARRD's autonomous AI in a direction and let it discover edges for you.'
-It specifies a verb (point, let discover) and a resource (autonomous AI, edges).
-It also differentiates from sibling tool 'varrd_ai' by noting when to use each.
+It specifies the action (exploring), resource (VARRD knowledge graph), and outcome (novel hypotheses).
+It also distinguishes from the sibling tool 'varrd_ai' by explicitly stating when to use each.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.